 First, you may find it helpful to understand how 3-way and 4-way switches work to accomplish this task.
 See Controlling a light with two or more switches.
 Further, this discussion assumes that you have only disconnected the switches and have not removed wire nuts from any other connections inside the switch boxes.

 Note that there are 3-way switches at each end and one or more 4-way switches in the middle.
 For this discussion, let's assume only one 4-way switch.
-We are further assuming that the circuit worked at one time and that you have not removed any wire nuts.

 We need to answer the following questions: